Cold Water Swimming and the Benefits

 The reason I am writing all of this is so that I can hopefully look back at this blog one day and think how far I have come since then.
 But mainly to explore the benefits of cold water swimming (hence the title).
 I have to admit I've never been a huge fan.
 I much preferred paddle boarding or walking.
 But I first went with a friend in a wetsuit.
 It wasn't as bad as I thought but we were only in for a few minutes.
 I did it a few more times after that but it seemed like a lot of effort in getting changed etc afterwards for what was only a few moments swimming.
 My sciatica got worse after that and I used it as an 'excuse' to not go swimming as I couldn't really walk to swimming spots.

 But in May I went to Wales for a weekend to do a photoshoot with the Bluetits swimming groups.
-There will be a blog about that coming soon!
+See my blog about it here.
 It was there that I met some incredibly inspiring other Bluetits from all over the country.
 During the shoot we went into the glorious Pembrokeshire turquoise sea and swam and jumped the waves.
 It was my first time swimming in a swimsuit without a wetsuit and it was glorious!

 Since coming home I have been several times and have completely ditched the wetsuit!
 When the covid restrictions lifted to extend to 30 people outside, I arranged the first group swim for the Shingle Street Bluetits, we had about 9 people and it was so much fun!
 We have had several more and it has been such a privilege to meet other like-minded people.
 We have an amazing 130 members now.